rubymonsters/testing-for-beginners/source/06-rack_test/02-sinatra.md

 * `GET to /members/:name/edit` and `PUT to /members/:name` and
 * `GET to /members/:name/delete` and `DELETE to /members/:name`

-still need to be tested, and adding these tests makes an excellent exercise.
+still need to be tested, and adding these tests makes for an excellent exercise.